- Future Students

 The post baccalaureate program is designed to prepare the student with course content applicable to the pursuit of a Master of Science degree in Communication Sciences and Disorders (CMSD).
 The post baccalaureate option is for graduates from any discipline.
 The post baccalaureate student will study selected courses from the undergraduate curriculum, Course Schedule for the entire post baccalaureate year assuming full-time enrollment.
 Most students complete the program in one year if they attend full-time.

 Applicants must have a minimum GPA of 2.75.

-Application Process: The application period for post baccalaureate study for Fall 2016 is closed.
-We have filled all the available seats for post baccalaureate students.
+Application Process: The application period for post baccalaureate study for Fall 2017 is March 18 through June 24, 2017

 Students who would like to be considered for admission into the Communication Sciences and Disorders Post Baccalaureate Program must meet the admissions requirements of both the University and the Communication Sciences and Disorders Post Baccalaureate Program.